davidthewatson/davidthewatson.github.io/src/about/index.md

  * Guido van Rossum released Python
  * Linus Torvalds released Linux

 In a decade, open source software (OSS) established itself as a viable alternative to established commercial software.
 The cultural transformation would take another decade.
-Nothing has influenced my work more than using Linux, Postgres, and Python.

 My work has spanned:

 * [APIs](https://xmlrpc.sourceforge.net/documentation.pdf) and  [Automation](https://www.broadcom.com/products/mainframe/product-portfolio/automation-point)
 * [Cancer](http://www.nomos.com/pdf/BN_MB_Corvus_MSF0003_R1_06142016.pdf) and [Diabetes](https://www.fastcompany.com/1279088/inside-maya-designs-innovation-boot-camps#:~:text=they%20craft%20glucose%20meters%20for%20diabetics)
 * [Design](https://www.fastcompany.com/1279088/inside-maya-designs-innovation-boot-camps) and [Startups](/collaboration/cobind_retrospective.html)

+But nothing has influenced my work more than Linux, Postgres, and Python.

 > It is software that gives form and purpose to a programmable machine, much as a sculptor shapes clay.
 Leonardo called music *shaping the invisible*, and his phrase is even more apt as a description of software. <footer>- <cite>[Alan Kay][3]</cite></footer>
 [3]: https://en.wikipedia.org/wiki/Alan_Kay